At the crossroads of art, technology, and craftsmanship, the Matterlight lamp embodies trends that are reshaping the industrial design landscape

 To create the lampshade as an actual scale model of the Matterhorn mountain, the digital 3D model was 3D printed.
 Using the 3D print as base-mold, Dennler started an aesthetic and material research, perfecting shaping techniques and exploring material properties.

-Photogrammetry software like Pix4D, is making 3D scanning affordable and easily usable for an increasingly broad set of design professionals, working in projects ranging from product and spatial design, to game and VR content production.
+Photogrammetry software like Pix4D, is making 3D scanning affordable and easily usable for an increasingly broad set of design professionals, working on projects ranging from product and spatial design to game and VR content production.

 The Matterhorn 3D model